Men Could Be Hysterical, Too

 The chief of the Nervous Department at New York’s College of Physicians and Surgeons at the time was Frederick Peterson.
 He knew these three cases couldn’t be a coincidence, so he set out interrogating the workers on the nature of their jobs.
 As he suspected, the men had all inhaled a chemical in the factory’s air: carbon disulfide.

 Peterson had heard of carbon-disulfide insanity in Europe, so he alerted his colleagues in The Boston Medical and Surgical Journal (now known as The New England Journal of Medicine) that the problem had come to America.
 In England, the new term “gassed” had arisen, defined in the Liverpool Daily Post as “the term used in the India rubber business, and it meant dazed.”
 The British physician Thomas Oliver had recalled watching as people working in rubber factories left after their shifts and “simply staggered home,” apart from themselves.
 The effect could be deadly.
-“Some of them have become the victims of acute insanity,” he wrote, “and in their frenzy have precipitated themselves from the top rooms of the factory to the ground.”
+“Some of them have become the victims of acute insanity,” Oliver wrote, “and in their frenzy have precipitated themselves from the top rooms of the factory to the ground.”

 * * *